 In the summer, they bake.
 In the winter, they freeze.
 On an average day, lawns are trampled by humans and stained by pets.

 A lawn has to double up as a football pitch, is crushed by stilettoes, is burned by BBQs.
 A lawn has to do battle with moss and weeds, and is expected to thrive, even when massacred by a wonky lawn-mower.
 For help with those troublesome weeds, see our guide on the best weed killer.

-It’s no surprise that every year, thousands of us flock to garden centers to purchase a fountain of youth for our lawns: lawn seed.
+It’s no surprise that every year, thousands of us flock to garden centres to purchase a fountain of youth for our lawns: lawn seed.

 This review looks at some of the most popular products on the market, the best grass seed UK, and offers a brief buyer’s guide that will have you up-to-date on lawn horticulture in minutes.